Super Somebodies

 “What!” blared the mother.

-“The music teacher is very nice,” noted Bessy.
+“The music teacher is very nice,” pointed out Bessy.

 The mother started pacing around the kitchen table.
 “The Wednesday group is a consolation prize!
 It’s what you give to wannabe losers!” she complained.